Getting started: PromptQL on GitHub

 Install the DDN CLI

-curl -L https://graphql-engine-cdn.hasura.io/ddn/cli/v4/get.sh | bash
+bash copy curl -L https://graphql-engine-cdn.hasura.io/ddn/cli/v4/get.sh | bash

 Install Docker